Ehlers-Danlos Syndrome & hEDS Symptoms In Menopause

 Can you touch your tongue to the tip of your nose?
 Bend your thumb to your wrist?

-If you are (or used to be) “double-jointed,” get compliments on your soft skin, and experience unexplained joint pain, there’s a chance you could have a rare disease and not know it.
+If you are (or used to be) “double-jointed,” get compliments on your soft skin, and experience joint pains, there’s a chance you could have a rare disease and not know it.

 Fans of RuPaul’s Drag Race know that Season 11 winner Yvie Oddly wowed viewers with her fierce looks and jaw-dropping contortions.
 For many people, this was their first exposure to Ehlers-Danlos Syndrome (EDS).